sridevirella/crowdcomputing-masters-main-project/README.md

     Go to Gradle -> cc_desktop_client -> Tasks -> application -> run.
 -------------------------------------------------------------------------------------------------------------------------

 4) **MQTT Broker:** Download and install Mosquitto broker on your machine from https://mosquitto.org/download/.
+In your machine, open port `1883` in your firewall inbound and outbound to allow connections on the port.
 -------------------------------------------------------------------------------------------------------------------------

 **Steps to run complete system** (For running each component, you can refer to the `Run` section under each component)